eclipse-che/che-dashboard/README.md

 cd packages/dashboard-frontend && yarn start --env.server=http://localhost:8080/
 ```

+Depending on your Che Cluster's routing, it may need additional configuration.
+See below:

+### Keycloak
 Note: For Che/CRW to allow connection from localhost it should be configured in accordance:

-### Keycloak

 ```bash
 # Note: eclipse-che is the default target namespace but if you have custom - change it below
 CHE_NAMESPACE="eclipse-che"